Peanuts by Charles Schulz for December 27, 2023

 7. A common tater

-A Common 'tator 9 months ago
+A Common 'tator about 1 year ago

 Coincidentally, I’m currently reading “The Essential Emily Dickinson” Poems selected and with an introduction by Joyce Carol Oates…